Wanna know my secret to success?

 Even after everything I’ve said, trying to change your life is just … hard.
 Because you do care.
 Because life is serious.
 It is life or death, literally, but not really, at the same time.
 Shit.

 With life, you get to navigate this crazy paradox with no clear answers.
 That’s all you’re promised.
-The more you embrace the paradox and care less, the better off you’ll be.
+The more you embrace the paradox and careless, the better off you’ll be.
 But, yeah, it’s pretty damn hard.

 I get stuck in the same traps as you do.
 This post is for me just as much as it is for you.
-On the path to “building a legacy”, I’ve chickened out many times because I cared too much of what people might think.
+On the path to “building a legacy”, I’ve chickened out many times because I cared too much about what people might think.
 Now, I’m trying not to care about those moments of fear.

 I let my beliefs limit me on a daily basis.
 And I wipe those away, too.
 The work of art that turns to dust includes positive and negative.
 From a single moment to years, if you feel afraid and “fail,” just wipe the slate clean constantly and try again.
 Respawn.